Pageworks/djinnjax/docs/readme.md

 1. Give the link the `target="_blank"` attribute
 1. Give the link the `download` attribute
-1. Give the link the `prevent-prefetch` attribute
+1. Give the link the `disable-prefetch` attribute

 When Pjax should hijack a link when using the `opt-in` prefetching strategy give the link a `prefetch` attribute.